bernardpeh/practical-symfony-3/manuscript/Chapter_final.md

 # Final Chapter: Conclusion

 Congratulations for perservering for so long...
 It's been a long journey.
 In the previous chapters, we have created a simple CMS using a [modular](https://en.wikipedia.org/wiki/Modular_design) approach.
 The CMS is *really simple* but is secure, supports user logging and internalisation.
 While going through the exercises, we have explored possibilities to build different parts of the CMS bit by bit.

+Now, you have all the basic knowledge and foundation to create more complex applications with Symfony.

 So, what's next from here?
 Ready for more adventures?

 Here are some suggestions:

+* Start building something with Symfony fullstack or its components.

 * I am sure you will find bugs and typos along the way.
-Create pull requests in git.
+Create pull requests for SongBird in git.

 * Improve on the NestablePageBundle to reduce the amount of work required to integrate with EasyAdminBundle.